-Complete Guide to an Online Veterinary Technician Degree
+Complete Guide to Online Veterinary Technician Programs

 Veterinary technicians and technologists are paraveterinary workers that assist veterinarians in animal hospitals, animal shelters, veterinary clinics, kennels, zoos, or rescue facilities.
 These animal lovers are responsible for a wide range of duties, including monitoring the progress of animals, administering anesthesia and medication, creating X-ray imaging, preparing animals for surgical procedures, and keeping track of patient history.